chanzuckerberg/cellxgene-census/docs/articles/2023/20230908-out_of_core_methods.md

 # 1        16437  ENSG00000133703         KRAS            6845
 ```

-## Efficient calculation of highly variable genes across million of cells.
+## Efficient calculation of highly variable genes across million of cells

 With `cellxgene_census.experimental.pp. get_highly_variable_genes` users can get the most highly variables of a Census query while accounting for batch effects.